geoffb/dreamer-mikeblair-info/README.md

 ## Changes

-I've attempted to make as few changes as possible in order to preserve his original HTML coding.
+I've attempted to make as few changes as possible in order to preserve his original HTML coding, table-based layout and all.

 Redundant images and other assets have been pruned.
 Tripod's obtrusive ads and tracking JavaScript have been removed, of course.